 The next major port east is Devonport.
 Ramps at Horsehead Creek and Victoria Parade give great access for trailer boats.
-They are both serviced by pontoons however for all tide access for larger boats the Victoria Parade ramp is best – parking however is limited.
+They are both serviced by pontoons, however for all tide access for larger boats the Victoria Parade ramp is best (parking is limited).

 Larger cruising boats often make landfall at the Mersey in Devonport after leaving Melbourne or Adelaide.
 The only berths available are at the Mersey Yacht Club – email firstname.lastname@example.org